 For this tutorial, let’s assume we have a web application that interacts with an external API endpoint, which requires an API key for use.
 The API key is meant to be secret and should not be shared, so you’re the only one who knows it right now.
 It needs to be stored securely, updated efficiently and easily accessible to your application.

-Secrets managed by the EC2 Parameter Store are encrypted using AWS Key Management Service keys, so the first thing we need to do is create a key.
-We could use the default aws/ssm key that AWS would create automatically for us, but creating our own key specific to the application gives us more granular control over who can manage and access it.
-It also allows larger organizations with multiple applications to more easily limit visibility and management of application secrets to the teams responsible for those particular applications.
+Secrets managed by the EC2 Parameter Store are encrypted using AWS Key Management Service (KMS) keys, so the first thing we need to do is create a key.
+We could use the default aws/ssm key that AWS would create automatically for us, but creating our own key specific to the application that will be using it gives us more granular control over who can manage and access it.
+It also allows larger organizations with multiple applications to more easily limit visibility and management of application secrets to those teams responsible for those particular applications.

 Next, enter an Alias for your key and an optional Description.
 For Key Material Origin, leave the default KMS selected.